c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 If you're taking the exam on a MacBook, make sure your keyboard layout is set to `U.S.`.
 Otherwise, the remote Linux environment may not correctly recognize certain characters, especially `~` and `` ` ``, when using layouts such as `Brazilian – ABNT2`.

 1. Open __*Settings » Keyboard » Text Input » Edit*__
 2. Define `U.S.` as your only input source.

 This helps avoid unexpected keyboard mapping issues during the exam.

 ## Disable Mission Control Shortcuts (MacBooks)

-If you press __Ctrl + ←/→__ it change the macOS desktop (Space), which may trigger the exam proctor and can lead to the exam interruption.
+If you press __Ctrl + ←/→__, it changes the macOS desktop (Space), which may trigger the exam proctor and can lead to exam interruption.
 Disable these shortcuts before the exam:

 1. Open __*System Settings » Keyboard » Keyboard Shortcuts*__
 2. Select `Mission Control`